Organic Farmers Do These 11 Things to Prevent Their Crops From Being Contaminated by GMOs

 4. Delayed Plantings-

-“Most of these, we’re not sure that they’re really all that effective.
-For example the word last year was that there was widespread contamination,” Gerritsen said.
+“Most of these, we’re not sure that they’re really all that effective,” Gerritsen said, adding that GMO contamination still happens on a large scale.
 “Staggering your planting only works when a neighbor plants GMOs first and you hold back and take a significant yield loss by planting later.

 Seeding Organic Cotton.
 Shared planting equipment, combines, trucks, seed cleaners, and other equipment are also potential avenues for GE contamination via commingling.
 PHOTO: Sally Fox/Vreseis Limited.